ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Cancel
 ```

-Finally, we need to define the threshold of how many keys are required for a change to be valid (there is some input validation).
-For example, if 1 key only is needed, as above, we'll enter just 1.
-The threshold _could_ be arbitrary depending on the needs, e.g. 2 of 4 addresses, 1 of 3, 3 of 5, etc., but currently this tool only works if _at least one control key is owned by the same private key used here and the threshold is set to 1_.
+Finally, we need to define the threshold of how many keys are required for a change to be valid
+(there is some input validation).
+For example, if 1 key only is needed, as above, we'll enter
+just 1.
+The threshold _could_ be arbitrary depending on the needs, for example 2 of 4 addresses,
+1 of 3, 3 of 5, etc., but currently this tool only works if _at least one control key is owned
+by the same private key used here and the threshold is set to 1_.

 ```bash
 ✔ Enter required number of control key signatures to add a validator: 1